eddelbuettel/docker-swc/README.md

 * [Docker for R on Debian repo](https://github.com/eddelbuettel/docker-debian-r)
 * [Docker for R on Ubuntu repo](https://github.com/eddelbuettel/docker-ubuntu-r)

-We are starting here from the base image in the Ubunto as it already contains R.
+We are starting here from the base image in the Ubuntu as it already contains R.

 ### Possible TODOs